 7.00 am Breakfast

 8.00 am OUTDOOR ACTIVITIES

 1.00 pm Lunch

 3.00 pm INDOOR ACTIVITIES

 6.00 pm Study time

 7.00 pm Supper

 8.00 pm General Meeting and Briefing on next-day planning

 9.00 pm Movie, music or Games

-LEISURE ACTIVITIES AND PROGRAM FOR VISITORS
+LEISURE ACTIVITIES

-Visitors are welcome in Saboba where they can experience life in a rural and deprived community.
-According to one's special desires and requirement we can organise different activities and programs.
-Visitor can also take part in the activities of health workers, depending on their own capabilities.
-The following program can be interesting both for expats and visitors:
+Everyone is welcome in Saboba where they can experience life in a rural and deprived community.
+According to one's special desires and requirement we can organise different activities and programs:

-- MARKET DAY (every 8th day) - TOGO MARKET across the river by boat (on Mondays) - CHURCH SERVICES of different congregations (on Sundays) - SABOBA MEDICAL CENTRE TOUR (meet Dr. Jean) - DAVID'S FAMILY (Experience the african family atmosphere) - TRADITIONAL FOOD (at your own risk!!!) - THE CHIEF'S GRAVE (suggested donation GHC 2) - TRADITIONAL DANCE (to be organised in advance) - MAGIC RITUALS (arrange with James) - FISHING (arrange with James) - WALK TO THE RIVERSIDE (with Dr. Diego for a talk) - A DRINK AT SABOBA'S BAR
+- TOGO MARKET across the river by boat (on Mondays) - MARKET DAY - CHURCH SERVICES of different congregations (on Sundays) - SABOBA MEDICAL CENTRE TOUR (meet Dr. Jean) - DAVID'S FAMILY (Experience the african family atmosphere) - TRADITIONAL FOOD (at your own risk!!!) cook with Linda - THE CHIEF'S GRAVE (suggested donation GHC 2) - TRADITIONAL DANCE (to be organised in advance) - MAGIC RITUALS (arrange with David) - FISHING (arrange with Michael) - WALK TO THE RIVERSIDE (with Dr. Diego for a talk) - A DRINK AT SABOBA'S BAR